couchbase/query/docs/n1ql-select.md

     * Add content for index joins and index nests
 * 2016-03-10 - ANY / SOME AND EVERY
     * Add new expression ANY / SOME AND EVERY
+* 2016-03-24 - SELECT VALUE
+    * Add SELECT VALUE as synonym for SELECT RAW

 ### Open issues